kevinjoshi46b/CurCon/README.md

 ## Running this project

-1. Clone the repository in the XAMP or LAMP's respective directory
+1. Clone this repository in your apache server's directory
 2. Add the environment variables from the env-sample file
 3. Open the index file in browser